 Sensory sensitivity is a neurological symptom, not a personality trait.

-Recognizing these changes can help reduce misunderstanding and support more effective environmental adjustments during recovery.
+Recognizing these changes can help reduce misunderstanding and support adjustments that improve daily functioning.

 Back to blog